Understanding Edge Locations

 - How Edge Locations relate to Twilio Regions

-- The proper hostname format to ensure optimal routing
+- The proper hostname format to ensure your data is processed in the correct region

 Info